-Research interests: Sex differences in health and mortality, ageing research, twins, cancer, fecundity and religiousness and health.
+Research interests: Sex differences in health and survival and aging research

-Linda Juel Ahrenfeldt is an Assistant Professor at the unit of Epidemiology, Biostatistics and Biodemography.
-Her research focuses on sex differences in health and mortality to help understanding the “male-female health survival paradox” – why women live longer than men but with worse health.
-During her doctoral studies at CPop, she published research in the field of aging to shed light on the consequences of longer life, and whether longer lives result in more years in good versus bad health.
-Furthermore, she published research in the field of male-female differences in survival and longevity with the focus to investigate sex differences in various health outcomes across age and European regions.
-Her research is mainly published in leading epidemiologic and public health journals such as the International Journal of Epidemiology, European Journal of Epidemiology, International Journal of Public Health and European Journal of Public Health.
-Furthermore, she has also led substantial research investigating possible differences between opposite-sex and same-sex twins with the overall purpose to examine the effects of shared fetal environment to test potential influences of testosterone on human health, development and behavior later in life, and thus gain an understanding of the mechanisms underlying sex differences.
+Linda Juel Ahrenfeldt is an Associate Professor at the unit of Epidemiology, Biostatistics and Biodemography (EBB).
+Her research focuses on sex differences in health and mortality to help understand the “male-female health survival paradox” of why women live longer than men but in worse health.
+During her doctoral studies at CPop, she published research in the field of aging to shed light on the consequences of a longer life, and whether a longer life results in more years in good versus bad health.
+Furthermore, she has published research on male-female differences in survival and longevity with the focus on investigating sex differences in various health outcomes over age and time across European regions.
+During her time as an Assistant Professor at EBB, she continued her research on male-female differences with the aim to investigate how changes in socioeconomic status and social relationships over the life course influence sex differences in health and survival.
+Besides these studies, she has been involved in epidemiological studies within several other fields such as twin research, cancer, fecundity and religiousness and health using large European surveys and national registries available in Denmark.
+Her research is mainly published in leading epidemiological and public health journals such as the International Journal of Epidemiology and European Journal of Public Health.